Functions

 Function Call Rules

-inlinecan only call: otherinlines. - Recursive calls (direct or indirect) are not allowed.
+final fncan only call: otherfinal fns. - Recursive calls (direct or indirect) are not allowed.